CouchCMS/Documentation/src/contents/concepts/events-calendar.md

 ![](../../assets/img/contents/calendar-2.png)

-Next we'll format the table cells to indicate whether the day represented by a cell lies in the past, present or future.<br/>
+Next we'll format the table cells to indicate whether the day represented by a cell lies in the past, present or future.
 The modified code of our calendar -

 ```